roblevintennis/guest-posts/articles/the-little-button-that-could.md

 </style>
 ```

+One last thing, Svelte appears to name your app: `"name": "svelte-app"` in the `package.json`.
+Change that to `"name": "littlebutton-svelte"` (so it's consistent with our workspace name).
 ### Copy the CSS

 Now we're going to write a similar node script we did for the React implementation that simply copies our `littlebutton-css/css/button.css` into our `Button.vue`.
 As mentioned, this component is a SFC so we're going to have to do this slightly differently using a simple [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).

-Add the following little NodeJS script to `littlebutton-vue/copystyles.js`:
+Add the following little NodeJS script to `littlebutton-svelte/copystyles.js`:

 ```js
 const fs = require("fs");